Kootenay Ice foiled by rookie goalie, lose 3-1 in Prince George - Cranbrook Daily Townsman

 Overall, the Ice didn’t capitalize on a golden opportunity against the Cougars and let their power play worsen to a 13.5 percent effectiveness rate, a full-percentage worse than the Cougars, who also put up a donut in two man advantage chances on Tuesday.

+“The game was there [for us] and we created a lot of chances, but as the game wore on we weren’t willing to pay the price,” he said.
+“We lost too many battles [and] every power play, we didn’t get one retrieval all night.

+“We had two really good looks and guys jumped out of the way… you’re not going to score doing that.”

 After 30 games, the Ice now have a 13-16-1-0 record and although they remain in third place in the Central Division, they are the only team currently in the playoff picture below .500.
-While Gauthier marked his fourth career win in his 11th game with the Cougars, Krebs’ 23 point in 25 games still has him at the top of the league in scoring amongst 16-year-old rookies.
+While Gauthier marked his fourth career win in his 11th game with the Cougars, Krebs’ 23 points in 25 games still has him at the top of the league in scoring amongst 16-year-old rookies.

 Kootenay has an opportunity to get back on track as they close their lengthy road trip with games against the Victoria Royals on Friday and the Vancouver Giants on Saturday.